JetBoom/zombiesurvival/readme.md

 1. Get srcds and configure it for garrysmod (requires steamcmd).
 2. Put the zombiesurvival folder in garrysmod/gamemodes with all the other gamemode folders.
 3. Get some maps!
 Zombie Survival maps are plentiful on the Internet and the game also supports many other map types: Counter Strike: Source, Zombie Mod, Zombie Horde, Zombie Panic!
 Source.
 4. Either setup a custom voting script or use mapcycle_zombiesurvival.txt.
 Make a file called mapcycle_zombiesurvival.txt in base garrysmod folder!
 Put in names of maps without the .bsp ending.
-One per line!
+One per line.
 5. Make your auto-start batch file or whatever you use.
-The line should look like this.
+The line should look like this:
 ```
 srcds.exe -port 27015 -console -game garrysmod -secure +ip 24.102.103.104 +hostport 27015 +gamemode zombiesurvival +maxplayers 32 +map zs_oldhouse +hostname "Your ZS Server"
 ```
 6. Run it!
 You now have a server!
-See other guides on the web for setting up sv_downloadurl!
+See other guides on the web for setting up sv_downloadurl.

 ## License